-You must also consider measurement resolution since the resolution decreases as the thermistor temperature increases.
+Measurement resolution must also be considered since the resolution decreases as the thermistor temperature increases.
 The microprocessor converts this digital number to resistance, stores this resistance, then converts it to a temperature using the Steinhart-Hart equation, and stores this temperature.
 A temperature change of one degree centigrade will be represented by a greater resistance increase (and therefore more ADC counts) at lower temperatures because of the non-linear resistance of the thermistor.
-Resolution figures for a typical 10 k $\Omega$ thermistor are given below.
+Resolution figures for a typical 10 k Ω thermistor are given below.